adarsh1001/micro-learn/README.md

 ```

 ## Usage
-Currently, only binary-class LDA is supported.
-Support for QDA, linear SVM and Gaussian NB (and possibly many more) coming soon!
+Currently, binary-class LDA and Gaussian NB are supported.
+Support for QDA and linear SVM (and possibly many more) coming soon!

 ```python
 >>> from sklearn.discriminant_analysis import LinearDiscriminantAnalysis